BenjaminDHorne/Open-Source-Basketball-Heat-Map-Maker/README.md

 Hi.
 Thanks for checking out our heat map generating program.
+This program was used in the paper "From Sports to Science: Using Basketball Analytics to Broaden the Appeal of Math and Science Among Youth" published pending.

 Please read this before getting started.